diequies/100daysofdata/README.md

 ---

+### **Day 74 of #100DaysOfData Challenge**

+Another day working to have a working demo and also some statistics for the different scenarios.
+Also, as everyday I had some time with Maria's code, now I am close to finish the translation from R to Python.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+I started to review the whole app code, it is production code based on OOP.
+So far, it is being complicated to understand it.
+Although I managed to get the code to do some recommendations I still cannot fully understand it.
+I believe it is very important to me to understand the code, its logic and be able to reproduce it.
+It is the next level of coding.

+---

 ### **Day 73 of #100DaysOfData Challenge**

 Today I had time to spend in the Omdena project, not only coding but more important, having a meeting to define the steps.
 As always, also spent some time with Maria's code, which is actually being quite educational as Pandas and Numpy practice.